garrettxV/sphinx-template/source/chapter2/index.rst

     import React, { Component } from 'react'

-Once that is done we can build a class based component, and it begins to look like the code below.
-It's important that the export statement isn't forgotten as this allows for components to be imported to other components and ultimately the final app component.
+* Once that is done we can build a class based component, and it begins to look like the code below.
+* It's important that the export statement isn't forgotten as this allows for components to be imported to other components and ultimately the final app component.
+* As you can see here we're defining our component as a class, giving the components a name, and extending the Component class that we imported.

 .. code-block:: javascript
     :caption: Class Based Component